Anoobis5/Module_1/README.md

 - This can be a problem for Louise, because looking at our data (insert chart) her goal is more than 2x the average goal.
 This could result in failure.

 - What are some limitations of this dataset?
--one of the limitations of the data is the date range.
-The data gathered consists of Kickstarters from 2014 - 2016.
-TO have a better understanding of successful Kickstarters for her campaign, we would need to collect more recent data.

 -We would need to know how long she would be willing to have her campaign Live to reach her goal How many backers were active at the time this data was collected.
 Are those Kickstarters donaters still donating to Theater related Kickstarters in the US and/or Great Britain.
 -